 - What’s an attainable difficulty for different locations

 Based on your previous efforts to achieve those rankings, you can make a fair guess on what amount of resources you’ll need to invest to pull the same optimization level all over again.

 How to determine difficulty for clusters of keywords

-One of the benefits of using tools to get the difficulty scores for your keywords, other than the obvious – speed and volume, is that it enables you to easily aggregate difficulty for sets of terms.
+One of the benefits of using tools to get the difficulty scores for your keywords, other than the obvious – speed and volume, is that it enables you to aggregate difficulty for sets of terms quickly.

 Thus, when you’re researching topics and keywords to target with your content strategy, you’ll be able to assess how difficult it would be to get top rankings for each of your topic clusters faster.